 Randall Arauz is a co-founder of the organization MigraMar, a scientist-led nonprofit working to research and protect migratory marine species in the Eastern Tropical Pacific (ETP) Seascape, a beautiful and biodiverse region off the Pacific coast of Central and South America.
-In May 2021, our incredible monthly donor community, The Tide, is supporting a round-trip MigraMar expedition, following the rich waters from Cocos Island to Galápagos, to help protect crucial migratory species like sharks, rays, sea turtles, tuna, swordfish, billfish, dorado, and whales.
+In May 2021, our incredible monthly donor community, Only One, is supporting a round-trip MigraMar expedition, following the rich waters from Cocos Island to Galápagos, to help protect crucial migratory species like sharks, rays, sea turtles, tuna, swordfish, billfish, dorado, and whales.

 Randall Arauz first went to Cocos Island, located off the western coast of Costa Rica, in 2004 to figure out how to best track marine animals.
 He’s since been back 48 times.

 This sheer amount of travel, with expeditions sometimes lasting weeks on end, is a testament not only to Randall’s dedication to the natural world, but also to his urgency to protect it.

 “From a very young age,” Randall says, “I wanted to be a marine biologist.
 Like so many people of my generation, I was inspired by The Undersea World of Jacques Cousteau.
 When I was eight or nine years old, I would watch that show and get mesmerized.
 Ever since then, that’s pretty much what I wanted to do.”

 From childhood to academic and professional trajectories, this aquatic proclivity held true.
 Randall became a turtle biologist and studied them most of his career.
 But it was while he was researching the effects of long-line fishing on sea turtles that he stumbled upon another troubling issue — shark finning — which modified the direction of his career.